oncody/civ-board-game-2010/README.md

 | Each additional friendly army | +2 |
 | Defending a city center | +3 |

+The attacker typically has the advantage as they are catching the defenders off guard.
+If the defender is defending a walled village, the attacker takes their turn first.
+Otherwise, the defender takes their turn first.
+Combat consists of players taking combat turns one at a time until both players have played all of their units and are done using abilities.

+### Combat Turn
+1. Use an ability
+1. Play a unit in a front
+1. Use an ability

+When you play a unit, you play it in a front.
+You cannot play a unit in a front that you already have a unit in.
+You can choose any front to play it in, including a new front (you can make as many fronts as you want).
+When a unit is played in a front occupied by an enemy, the two units duel.
+A unit has a strength and health value.
+When units duel, they will deal damage to each other equal to their strength.
+If one unit counters another, then that unit deals its damage first.
+For each point of damage a unit takes, put that many wound tokens on it.
+If a unit ever has wound tokens on it equal to or greater than its health, then it dies.
+If a unit was countered, it can die before dealing damage to the other unit.

 ### Unit Counter Table
 | Unit | Unit that it counters |
 | --- | --- |
 | Infantry | Cavalry |
 | Cavalry | Artillery |
 | Artillery | Infantry |

+Once battle is done, each player calculates his combat score.
+To calculate your combat score, add the health value of all your surviving units and subtract it by the total number of wound tokens on your units.
+Then calculate your combat bonus below.
+Add your combat score to your combat bonus.
+Whichever player has the higher value wins that combat, with defender winning ties.

 ### Combat Bonuses
 Architecture that is blockaded does not generate combat bonuses